-The original Mercedes-Benz GLA was an undoubted success from its launch in 2014, with sales that touched the one million mark worldwide.
-But with all the marketing nonsense that surrounded it stripped away, the high-riding hatchback was in essence not much more than a rebodied version of the third-generation A-Class, and the claim to it being a genuine crossover was somewhat empty in terms of pure function.
+The original Mercedes GLA of 2014-2020 was an undoubted success from its launch in 2014, with sales that touched the one million mark worldwide.
+But with all the marketing nonsense that surrounded it stripped away, the high-riding hatchback was in essence not much more than a rebodied version of the third-generation Mercedes A-Class of 2013-2018, and the claim to it being a genuine crossover was somewhat empty in terms of pure function.

 This new one is different – and all the better for it.
 Developed as part of an eight-strong Mercedes compact car line-up, it has been given the necessary design and engineering scope to evolve into a much more rounded and talented rival to the Audi Q2 and BMW X2.

 While the mechanical similarities to its lower-riding sibling remain, a whole host of unique touches help not only to provide the second-generation GLA with a more standalone character but also to instil it with the inherent qualities to make it more appealing on many fronts.
 Before we get into the finer points of the way it drives, though, we should consider its altered form.